louisjeon/louisjeon.github.io/_posts/2024-06-21-categories-daily-0-post-name-here-3.md

 ---
 title: "My new Blog"
-excerpt: "About my new blog..."
+excerpt: "About my new blog"

 categories:
   - Daily Life